JAZZ by Chris Green

 ‘But would I?’

-‘No-one can say.
+‘No one can say.
 There are no records of such matters.’

 This was about as clear as mud.

 I slipped out to the shops once or twice to help kit Maria out and to get our day to day supplies, but we couldn’t go out together for fear of her being seen.
 In fact, she couldn’t go out at all.
-She was in essence still a prisoner.
+In essence, she was still a prisoner.
 I had been able to get Caleb to look after Birth of Cool for a few days, but he was becoming suspicious about what was going on.
 Caleb would be in the old world, with the gunshop next door to Birth of Cool, the one with the railway bridge – wouldn’t he?

-On my return, security at the airport I recall had been lax, in fact non-existent.
+On my return, security at the airport had been lax, in fact non-existent.
 It seemed I was off the plane and straight into the car.
 I could not even remember picking up my case.
 Then there had been the missing motorway turn-off and the unmarked road that took me past the new logistics warehouse.
 Where were the old army barracks I should have passed?
 There were the changes I found on my return to my street to consider and to cap it all the mystery regarding the trains.
 I felt I could no longer be certain of anything.